 Here’s what you can do to increase enrollment in French or Spanish:

-1. Offer information to students and families on the importance of French.
+1. Offer information to students and families on the importance of the language you teach.

 Where I live, there are quite a lot of Spanish speakers, so naturally parents encourage their children to take Spanish.
 I get it.
 Hey, I took Spanish, too!
 A lot of parents and students don’t understand how important French is.
 After all, it’s an official language in Canada, and as Canada and the U.S. are important trading partners, that makes it a very important language in the U.S. as well.
-If you are in Canada, it’s likely that French is not as hard to sell as it is in the U.S., but you still want to make sure that students continue to take French for as many years as they can.
+If you are in Canada, maybe your students have to take French.
+Even then, they may not always appreciate how useful it is.